 Example 1.
-Consider the equation read(write(A, i, v), j) = read(A, j) in the theory of arrays.
-It holds in two situations: when the indices i and j are distinct, or when they are equal but the write(A, i, v) changes nothing, i.e., the value of array A at position i is already v.
+In the array theory, the equation read(write(A,i,v),j) = read(A,j) holds in two situations: when the indices i and j are distinct, or when they are equal but the write(A,i,v) changes nothing, i.e., the value of array A at position i is already v.
 Deciding the T-consistency of a large conjunction of equations and disequations over arrays essentially requires $Solver_T$ to do an analysis of many Boolean combinations of such cases.
-In the extension of DPLL(T) we propose here, $Solver_T$ can delegate all such case splittings to the DPLL(X) engine, e.g., it can demand DPLL(X) to split on atoms like i=j, by sending it a theory lemma (i.e., a ground clause valid in the theory) that encodes the split-for instance, a clause like $read(write(A, i, v), j) \neq read(A, j) \lor i \neq j \lor read(A, i) = v$ .
+In the extension of DPLL(T) we propose here, $Solver_T$ can delegate all such case splittings to the DPLL(X) engine, e.g., it can $demand\ DPLL(X)$ to split on atoms like i=j, by sending it a $theory\ lemma$ (i.e., a ground clause valid in the theory) that encodes the split-for instance, a clause like $read(write(A,i,v),j) \neq read(A,j) \lor i \neq j \lor read(A,i) = v$.

 The main novelty, and complication, versus the previous version of DPLL(T) is that the lemma may contain atoms that do not occur in the input formula.
 Sometimes even new constant symbols may be introduced.
-For example, in (fragments of) set theory [6], a set disequality $s \neq s'$ may be handled by the theory solver by reducing it to the disjunction $(a \in s \land a \notin s') \lor (a \notin s \land a \in s')$ , where a is a fresh Skolem constant.
-Centralizing all case splitting into the engine avoids the duplication of this functionality and drastically simplifies the implementation of $Solver{\tau}$ , which now needs no case-splitting infrastructure.
-Roughly, the solver's only requirement becomes that it must be able to detect T-inconsistencies once all case splits it has requested have been done.
-This sort of architecture is likely to also produce performance gains, since the engine is already specialized in reasoning efficiently over disjunctions, and because its heuristics are not sabotaged, so to speak, by the internal splitting done by the theory solver.
+For example, in (fragments of) set theory [7], a set disequality $s \neq s'$ may be handled by the theory solver by reducing it to the disjunction $(a \in s \land a \notin s') \lor (a \notin s \land a \in s')$, where a is a fresh Skolem constant.

+Centralizing all case splitting in the engine allows one to avoid the duplication of search functionality in the theory solver and drastically simplify its implementation, since a case splitting infrastructure is no longer necessary.
+Roughly, the solver's only requirement reduces to being able to detect T-inconsistencies once all case splits it has requested have been done.